-Damien is the Belconnen Community Council’s member delegate to BAC’s Board.
-He is a long standing member and a former chair of Belconnen Community Council.
-Damien is the former Chair of ACT Light Rail, and current Chair of the Public Transport Association of Canberra.
+Damien is former chair of Belconnen Community Council and former Chair of ACT Light Rail.
 He brings to the Board significant experience in the development, oversight and management of volunteer and community groups.

 His professional background is in defence intelligence and the development and implementation of government policy.
 He is now an industrial relations mediator and a member of the Australian Institute of Mediators and Arbitrators and the Resolution Institute.

-Andrew Simon BEd HRD and Communications, MEd Adult Education (Member)
+B Human Resource Development and Communications, M Adult Education (Member)

 Andrew is founder and Managing Director of Yellow Edge Pty Ltd. Andrew has an abiding interest and deep expertise in working with leaders across the public, private and not for profit sectors in strengthening their capacity to lead their organisations and people through complex, turbulent and ever-changing operating environments.